MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/windows.md

 ProviderManager.Instance.GlobalProvider = new WindowsProvider(new string[] { "User.Read", "Tasks.ReadWrite" });
 ```

-The WindowsProvider can also be configured to disabled auto-login or show custom content in the `AccountsSettingsPane`.
+The WindowsProvider can also be configured to disable auto-login or show custom content in the `AccountsSettingsPane`.
 Configuration for specifying supported account types (such as AAD) is available via the `WebAccountProviderConfig` object.

 ```CSharp